 So the modern heretic worries that modern Western democracy is reaching its Ancient Athenian nemesis, that's it destroyed our vision of Kingship and turned us into cowardly little dogs, that it's torn away our individual moral fibre and made us into fifthly pigs, and that it's splintered our minds so we have no mental discipline and are full of insane instinctive opinions like flea bitten rats.
 And they say the answer is something like Ancient Sparta, a place run by wise old military men who despise politics, but are handed the keys to power for life, after proving themselves in a successful war.

-Finally, ultra-heretics, often inspired by modern Singapore, or early 20th Century philosophers such as Thorstein Veblen, or Ancients such as Plato and Confucius, wish to go beyond the old Spartan idea of simply toning down populist democracy and populist journalism, and instead dream about that radical proverbial endpoint of human civilisation called "utopia".
+Today, in 2008, some ultra-heretics, often inspired by modern Singapore, or early 20th Century philosophers such as Thorstein Veblen, or Ancients such as Plato and Confucius, are just beginning to dream of going way beyond the old Spartan idea of simply toning down populist democracy and populist journalism, and instead dream about that radical proverbial endpoint of human civilisation called "utopia".
 The world "utopia" is a bit like "god", we have invented the term but the image of it is still shrouded in mystery.
-Yet serious modern thinkers tend to think along the same sort of lines as Plato and H G Wells, and tend to imagine utopia as something that at least begins with some kind of paternalistic scientist led technocratic government, not a poetic oratory led populist liberal democratic government.
+Yet serious modern thinkers tend to think along the same sort of lines as Plato and H G Wells, and tend to imagine utopia as something that at least begins with some kind of paternalistic elitist scientist led technocratic government, not a poetic oratory led populist liberal democratic government.

-In order to understand the basic idea behind Scientific Government, we need to discuss the debate between humanities and science.
-This is a debate which has raged throughout history, for example, in Ancient Greece between political sophists such as Gorgias and scientists such as Anaxagoras, in the Age Of Enlightenment between orators such as Edmund Burke who advocated tradition and human heart based government and utilitarian philosophers such as Voltaire.
-More recently, in 1959 the English mathematician C P Snow gave a lecture called "The Two Cultures" in which he said the intellectual life of the whole of western society is split into two cultures, namely the humanities and the sciences.
-He talked about winning the second world war and running economies, and he said the emotive intuition based decision making of Britain's "literary intellectuals" had proven ineffective compared to the calculated empirical based decision making associated with people who started life with a maths or physics or engineering based education and then self developed by tackling real world problems in industry or research rather than devoting themselves to law or politics or music.
-He suggested the British Education system be reformed to make it much more scientific and vocational, and much less literary.
+The terrible condition of the modern liberal arts was described in 1959 by the English mathematician C P Snow who gave a lecture called "The Two Cultures" in which he said the intellectual life of the whole of western society is now split into two dichotomous cultures, namely the humanities and the sciences.
+He talked about winning the second world war and running economies, and he said the emotive intuition based decision making of Britain's "literary intellectuals" had proven ineffective compared to the analytic decision making associated with people who started life with a maths or physics or engineering based education and then self developed by tackling real world problems in industry or research rather than devoting themselves to law or politics or music.
+He consequently suggested the British Education system be reformed to make it much more scientific and vocational, and much less literary.

 The mystery of human thinking, utilitarianism & paradigm change